There's something magical about the Flying Horses carousel at Oak Bluffs on the Massachusetts island of Martha's Vineyard.

 The Other Nation's Oldest Carousel

 There is another ride based in New England that also vies for the title of the nation's oldest carousel.
 Coincidentally, it is also known as the Flying Horse Carousel.
 Located in the Watch Hill section of Westerly, Rhode Island, it was also built in 1876.
+(Although some historians claim that it dates back to 1894.)
 Unlike most carousels, its horses are suspended from chains, however.
 That's why the Martha's Vineyard Flying Horses is listed as the oldest platform carousel.

 Other classic New England carousels of note include the Crescent Park Carousel in Providence, Rhode Island (built in 1895), the 1909 Illions Carousel at Six Flags New England in Agawam, Massachusetts, the Antique Carousel (built in 1898) at Lake Compounce in Bristol, Connecticut, and the Antique Carousel (built in 1898) at Canobie Lake Park in Salem, New Hampshire.
 The Antique German Carousel (built in 1880) at Story Land in Glen, New Hampshire is also unique.
 Instead of moving up and down, its horses rock back and forth.